MeganPaffrath/full-stack/user-management/user-management.md

     * Argon2, PBKDF2, scrypt, bcrypt
       * many based in C/C++ libraries
 * Can use a fake user generator for production (Mimesis is one generator)

+## Passwords
+* Some password characters might cause issues at login